michelinux/socc.io/_posts/2017-08-10-user-defined-aggregation-functions-in-spark.md

 ---
 layout: post
-title:  "User-Defined Aggregation Functions"
+title:  "User-Defined Aggregation Functions in Spark"
 date:   2017-08-12 09:18:05 +0200
-categories: spark UDAF scala
+# categories: spark UDAF scala
 ---

 As I’m learning Spark (and Scala) some of the topics are a little bit too difficult for me.